ashinw/house-prj-pub/lower-level/section-DF-requirements.md

 ### Steps

 1. Partition the room into two to provide:
-    1. The main bathroom
+    1. The laundry
     2. The multi-level stair case
-2. Relocate the main bathroom in section DF
+2. Relocate the laundry in section DF

 ### Considerations